-CBI charges Class XI boy for Pradyuman Thakur murder: Agency's claims expose discrepancies in Gurugram Police probe
+CBI charges Class 11 boy for seven-year-old's murder; agency's claims expose discrepancies in Gurugram Police probe - Firstpost

 The murder weapon recovered by the police has also been brought into question.
 Ashok's defence counsel, Mohit Verma, was quoted by 101Reporters as saying, "If CBI had recovered the weapon used in the crime, then what was the weapon that the police officials had recovered earlier and claimed it to be the murder weapon?"

-When asked about the earlier arrest of the bus conductor in the case, the Haryana DGP told media persons, "Koibaatnahi (It's alright).
+When asked about the earlier arrest of the bus conductor in the case, the Haryana DGP told media persons, "Koi baat nahi (It's alright).
 Now the investigation will go wherever the CBI probe goes."

 'No sexual assault'

 Another discrepancy in the police's investigations was brought to the fore when CBI ruled out the sexual assault angle in the case.
-According to ANI, CBI investigators dispelled the police's theory that Pradyuman was sexually assaulted.
+According to ANI, CBI investigators dispelled the police's theory that the Class 2 student was sexually assaulted.

 An earlier News18 report had corroborated the CBI claim.
-The report said that the doctor who conducted the autopsy in the case had said that Pradyuman was not sexually assaulted.
+The report said that the doctor who conducted the autopsy in the case had said that the child had not been sexually assaulted.

 "The second point that came out in the report is that the child died due to excessive bleeding.
 There was no sexual assault on the minor and no semen marks were found on his school dress," the report quoted Dr Deepak Mathur as saying.

-However, an IANS report on Wednesday said that the detained student is suspected of having watched a pornographic clip in the morning, and on seeing Pradyuman in the school bathroom, he might have tried to sexually assault him when he entered it, minutes after he was dropped by his father.
+However, an IANS report on Wednesday said that the detained student is suspected of having watched a pornographic clip in the morning, and on seeing the seven-year-old in the school bathroom, he might have tried to sexually assault him when he entered it, minutes after he was dropped by his father.

 With inputs from agencies